 Below are the images of animals that have been KILLED because of BSL.
 Don’t let this same injustice happen to you and your pet.
 Together we can fight these inhumane ordinances.

 Chocolate is the reason why MCABSL was formed and why thousands of dog’s lives have been saved.
 Dahlia, our Founder, rescued her many years back, she was found on the streets of Miami, in horrible condition.
 This dog had lead a miserable life of abuse, fought and over bred.
-Dahlia took her in and found her a loving home where she remained until the end.
-Chocolate “Choci” died peacefully this past September 2012 peacefully in Dahlia’s arms at the approximate age of 15 1/2 yrs old due to a medical condition brought on by old age.
+Dahlia took her in until she was confiscated by Miami-Dade county, she managed to get her back but choci remained “hidden’ until she was 14 years old and no longer conformed to the physical MDAS pit bull standards.
+Chocolate “Choci” died peacefully peacefully in Dahlia’s arms at the approximate age of 15 1/2yrs old due to a medical condition brought on by old age.
 Choci, will forever be our inspiration and will be greatly missed by all those whose lives she touched.
 R.I.P.
 Sweet Girl.

 Our beloved mascot was discarded like garbage at the age of 12 years.
 We took him in from Miami-Dade Animal Services and soon after, he became very ill.
 We believe that he was not only sick, but heart broken to be left behind by his owner due to BSL in Miami-Dade.
 Even though he was with us a very short time, we made sure he knew what it was to be loved and appreciated, up until the time he left us.
 Rest In Peace Sweet Boy…We will continue the fight for all the dogs like you that will need our help until our mission of removing BSL is done!